Self-Catered Private Retreat (no teaching due to Covid)

 This offers the chance to do your own private meditation and yoga practise, seva, relax and rejuvenate, and visit the surrounding areas.

 Please respect the Ashram and its facilities.
-It is a vegetarian (no eggs), smoke and intoxicants free area (strictly no alcohol or any form of drugs, legal or otherwise) in the compound.
+It is a vegetarian (no eggs), smoking, vaping and intoxicants free area, (strictly no alcohol or any form of drugs, legal or otherwise) in the compound.

 Contact Us to check availability.
-Please mention dates of arrival and departure, number of people, type of accommodation.
-Price upon request.
+Please mention dates of arrival and departure, number of people and type of accommodation.

 Rules for Retreat